Which city is cheaper, Hamburg or Athens?

 Hamburg is a nice destination for couples.
 Romantic activities in town include taking a boat ride or harbor cruise or grabbing a cocktail at one of the city's many bars.

-Hamburg is a good city to visit for backpackers.
+It's common for backpackers to visit Hamburg.
 Many backpackers overlook the city, but there are a number of good hostels and a relaxing vibe that makes for a nice visit.

-Hamburg is a good city to visit for students.
+It's common for students to visit Hamburg.
 The city has a few great universities and a number of opportunities for international students.

-Athens and Hamburg both offer public transit to get you around.
+Athens and Hamburg both offer high quality public transit to get you around.

 Many visitors use the public transit system in Athens.
 The city's metro system has 3 lines that connect to bus, tram and commuter rail lines.